Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ### Features
+* Header - Contains our Alert Bar and Nav bar
-*Easy navigation - The Bar at the top of each page is similar to conventional nav bars allowing the user an intuitive experience in a perhaps unfamiliar service setting.
+* Easy navigation - The Bar at the top of each page is similar to conventional nav bars allowing the user an intuitive experience in a perhaps unfamiliar service setting.
 We maintained this nav bar across each page for ease of navigation.
-*Alert Bar - Normally a special offer sales bar with the ongoing COVID-19 pandemic we decided to direct our users to online videos
+* Alert Bar - Normally a special offer sales bar with the ongoing COVID-19 pandemic we decided to direct our users to online videos
-*Footer - Linked to Social Media and our free monthly challenge *Section - The middle section rotates on each page and gives basic information on each Temple Lean service *Jumbotron - The eye catching landing page designed to convey that the user has arrived at the virtual front door of Temple Lean
+* Footer - Linked to Social Media and our free monthly challenge
+* Section - The middle section rotates on each page and gives basic information on each Temple Lean service
+* Jumbotron - The eye catching landing page designed to convey that the user has arrived at the virtual front door of Temple Lean
-*dropdown - We tried to avoid displaying too much word information at one time.
+* Dropdown - We tried to avoid displaying too much word information at one time.
 Our audience indicated a preference of small relevant bite size information

 ##### Existing Features
-*Internal links to different parts of the website
+* Internal links to different parts of the website

 ##### Features Left to Implement
-*live chat
+* live chat
+* FAQ - Featuring gym etiquette and rules
-*pay for membership and classes online
+* pay for membership and classes online
-*SEO
+* Search Engine Optimisation
-*analytics that show user traffic
+* analytics that show user traffic flow

 ### Technologies Used
 *HTML5